EBISPOT/gwas-blog/content/blog/rest-api-v2-migration-guide.md

 Before you switch over, check these nine things:

-If you maintain a pipeline or application using v1, migration should be treated as a small API upgrade project rather than a URL substitution.
+If you maintain a pipeline or application using v1, migration should be treated as a small API upgrade project, not just a URL substitution.

 In particular, check the following: